kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

     - go with your nature and however you're feeling
     - know what good feels like
     - whatever comes, use it
+    - turn weakness into strength (eg. emotion to fuel action)

 - on presence
     - be present to what happens, its not he first mistake that sinks you